 NYSE rules provide that at least 90% of the gross proceeds from this offering and the sale of the private placement warrants be deposited in a trust account.
-Of the net proceeds we will receive from this offering and the sale of the private placement warrants described in this prospectus, \$400 million, or \$460 million if the underwriters' over-allotment option is exercised in full (\$10.00 per unit in either case), will be deposited into a segregated trust account located in the United States at JP Morgan Chase Bank, N.A. with Continental Stock Transfer & Trust Company acting as trustee, after deducting \$8,000,000 in underwriting discounts and commissions payable upon the closing of this offering (or \$9,200,000 if the underwriters' over-allotment option is exercised in full) and an aggregate of \$2 million to pay fees and expenses in connection with the closing of this offering.
+Of the net proceeds we will receive from this offering and the sale of the private placement warrants described in this prospectus, \$400 million, or \$460 million if the underwriters' over-allotment option is exercised in full (\$10.00 per unit in either case), will be deposited into a segregated trust account located in the United States at JP Morgan Chase Bank, N.A. with Continental Stock Transfer & Trust Company acting as trustee, after deducting \$8,000,000 in underwriting discounts and commissions payable upon the closing of this offering (or \$9,200,000 if the underwriters' over-allotment option is exercised in full) and an aggregate of \$2 million to pay fees and expenses in connection with the closing of this offering and for working capital following the closing of this offering.
 The proceeds to be placed in the trust account include \$14,000,000 (or up to \$16,100,000 if the underwriters' over-allotment option is exercised in full) in deferred underwriting commissions.